Mehul1699/Unit-2-Project-Meesho/README.md

 Meesho Clone.
 This is an individual project that was basically created for educational purpose by Mehul(fw17_0133).

-This project is a clone of [Meesho](https://www.meesho.com/) which is a social commerce platform that allows reselling products and basically deals in clothing, footwear, household products beauty products etc.
+This project is a clone of [Meesho](https://www.meesho.com/) which is a social commerce platform that allows reselling products and basically deals in clothing, footwear, household products, beauty products etc.

 # Welcome
 Greetings Readers.